KhalebOBrien/AyaStartWarriors/README.md

 2. Make an HTTP request to populate your frontend application using the API
     - Display a list with the names of each person from the API request. [done]
-    - On Clicking any name, display the details of that user on the screen, with name, gender, and height only.
+    - On Clicking any name, display the details of that user on the screen, with name, gender, and height only. [done]

 3. All implementations should be done using es6. [done]